VULNERABILITY DIGEST FROM ACTION1

 Agent-based approach

-In an agent-based approach, an agent on the device installs the updates using local system permissions.
-Naturally, this means an agent must be installed on each target system.
+In an agent-based approach, an agent on the device has the ability to identify missing patches and install them using local system permissions.
+This naturally requires the installation of an agent on each target system.
 It is a plus if the patch management tool can do this automatically using a service account or local account whose credentials you provide; otherwise, you will have to install the agent manually using scripts or special software such as SCCM.

 Agent-less approach